-In this article, you’re going to learn how to disinfect a laptop with no fuss and also the best way to clean laptop screen and keyboard, among other topics.
+In this article, you’re going to learn how to disinfect a laptop with no fuss and also the best way to clean a laptop screen and keyboard, among other topics.
 Our laptops are devices we use every day and, in many cases, several hours per day.
 They work almost like extensions of ourselves and most of us cannot do without them.

 Because of such intensive usage, they tend to accumulate a log of dust, grime, crumbs, hair, and germs.
 A computer can quickly become a breeding ground of nastiness, depending on the type of usage, the care you take, and how much you handle it.

-Those who have the habit of eating at the same time when working on the computer, watching a movie or a youtube video, also contribute to faster degradation of its cleanliness, requiring more frequent cleaning.
+Those who have the habit of eating at the same time when working on the computer, watching a movie, or a youtube video, also contribute to faster degradation of its cleanliness, requiring more frequent cleaning.

-We also transfer a lot of germs and bacteria to our laptops, from touching almost everything and then putting our hands on the keyboard, the touchpad and the whole laptop.
+We also transfer a lot of germs and bacteria to our laptops, from touching almost everything and then putting our hands on the keyboard, the touchpad, and the whole laptop.

 Despite being invisible, once those germs and bacteria are allowed to grow and build upon your computer, they can infect you and get your health at risk.
 That’s why you should sanitize your computer to prevent the spread of bacteria and disease.

 How to disinfect your laptop?
 The process is often simple and straightforward and doesn’t require any special equipment.